BorgwardtLab/maldi_PIKE/README.md

 # Dependencies

 - Python 3.7
-- project toml dependencies
+- packages listed in `pyproject.toml`

 # Installation

 - Clone the repository
 - `poetry install`

-Follow the instructions given by `poetry`
+Follow the instructions given by `poetry`.

 # Example behaviour of PIKE